brillout/handli/readme.md

 });

 if( response===RATE_LIMIT ) {
-  // Code that handles reached API rate limit
-} else {
+  // Code handling the case when API rate limit is reached } else {
   assert(200<=response.status && response.status<=299);
 }